-You need to be somewhat familiar with side effects in case symptoms start to develop that are new and unexplainable.
-The doctor will ask what new medications have started, and if he doesn’t, then you should think about whether there could be a connection.
+You need to be somewhat familiar with side effects if symptoms start to develop that are new and unexplainable.
+The doctor will ask what new medications have started, and if he doesn’t, you should think about whether there could be a connection.

-The other impact regarding side effects has to do with the accumulation of multiple drugs with the same side effect.
-If you have many drugs, all are causing dehydration or nausea or heart irregularities, the more medications with that side effect, the more likely you are to experience it.
+The other impact regarding side effects is the accumulation of multiple drugs with the same side effect.
+If you have many drugs causing dehydration or nausea or heart irregularities, the more medications with that side effect, the more likely you will experience it.

 Explanation of Medication Terminology

 When the doctor asks you what you take, include the following: